-Conflict-related implications when operating in the Black Sea are likely to continue - with continued varying degrees of naval presence and activity, by both Ukrainian and Russian operations.
+Conflict-related implications when operating in the Black Sea are likely to continue and have become more common since the Russian withdrawal from the UN-backed Black Sea Grain Initiative, in July 2023 - with continued varying degrees of naval presence and activity, by both Ukrainian and Russian operations.
 Congestion and delays when transiting the regional straits and rivers, congestion at other regional ports due to the volume of diverted traffic, the impact of sanctions on trade to and from Russia, and complications with crew changes.